iskra-delta/mavrica/docs/Z80-CASE.md

 It is well structured and easy to understand.
 This is possible because compare instruction returns the result in the `Z`  flag and preserves the value of register `A`.
 But what if you want to check if a value falls between two bounds?
 Writing code using the `CP` instruction would break the natural flow and introduce jumps and complexity.

-Let's encapsulate the comparison operation into a function that behaves like the `CP` instruction and sets or resets the Z flag to keep the flow intact.
+So here's an idea.
+Let's encapsulate the comparison operation into a function that behaves like the `CP` instruction, preserves the `A` register and sets or resets the Z flag.

 Our test function below accepts the symbol in the `A` register and tests if within the bounds of registers `D` and `E` so that **D >= A >= E**.